RosettaCommons/documentation/rosetta_basics/constraint-file.md

 	A CHARMMPERIODIC function penalizes deviations from angle x0 by values from 0 to k, with n_period periods:
 		-	f(x) = 0.5 * k * (1 - cos( n_period * ( x - x0 ) ) )

-	-   `CIRCULARSIGMOIDAL x0 n_period k`
+	-   `CIRCULARSIGMOIDAL xC m o1 o2`

-	A CIRCULARSIGMOIDAL function penalizes deviations from angle x0 by values from 0 to k, with n_period periods:
+	A CIRCULARSIGMOIDAL function penalizes deviations x0 from angles o1 and/or o2 by values from 0 to 1, with n_period periods:

 		-	f(x) = 1/(1+ M_E ^ (-m*(x0-o1))) - 1/(1+M_E^(-m*(x0-o2)))

+	-   `CIRCULARSPLINE weight [36 energy values]`

+	A CIRCULARSPLINE function sets up a periodic cubic spline trained on the provided energy values, which represent the centers of thirty-six 10 degree bins

 -   `HARMONIC  x0 sd`